csorianot/godmc_wiki/Run-meQTL-analysis-on-candidate-SNP-CpG-list.md

 16d-methQTL.plink.sh
 ```

 The analysis will generate a plot `./results/16/plinkvsgcta.cg0000[0-9].pdf`.
+This plot compares SNP-CpG associations generated in phase1 against SNP-CpG associations generated in phase 2 (linear mixed model).
+Please contact us if you see large discrepancies.

 ### Check and upload the results